Abbey4799/CuteGPT/README.md

 * `use_lora`: Whether to use LoRA fine-tuning.
 If set to false, it defaults to full fine-tuning.
 * `load_lora`: Whether to load the Lora checkpoint for continued training.
 If `load_lora==True`, define the path to the Lora checkpoint in `load_lora_path`.

-Note: If performing full fine-tuning, we have added a special token (<end>) to help the model better learn the conversational patterns of multi-turn dialogue.
+**Note**: If performing full fine-tuning, we have added a special token (<end>) to help the model better learn the conversational patterns of multi-turn dialogue.

 Refer to `code/config.py` for specific deepspeed parameters (e.g., learning rate, batch size) and Lora parameters (e.g., Lora rank).